MisterHims/DnD5e-WildShape-Macro/README.md

 **IMPORTANT** | Follow the steps below exactly, then you will be free to configure the macro to your needs after installation.

 1. First, you need to import into Foundry VTT the two required external macros, save them with their respective names.
-Repeat the operation with the main "ChangeShape" Macro", you will make the necessary modifications thereafter.
+Repeat the operation with the main "WildShape" Macro", you will make the necessary modifications thereafter.

-    **[[ChangeShape] Transfer DAE Effects](<https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/ChangeShape/EN/Collection/%5BChangeShape%5D%20Transfer%20DAE%20Effects.js>)**
+    **[[WildShape] Transfer DAE Effects](<https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/Collection/%5BWildShape%5D%20Transfer%20DAE%20Effects.js>)**

     ```javascript
     if (actor.data.flags.dnd5e?.isPolymorphed) {